Cluster Munition Ban Policy

-Romania last commented on the convention in 2015, when an official said Romania was not prepared to join it, but supports efforts aimed at “identifying solutions to all humanitarian problems” raised by cluster munitions.
+Romania last commented on the convention in 2015, when an official said that Romania was not prepared to join it, but supported efforts aimed at “identifying solutions to all humanitarian problems” raised by cluster munitions.

 Romania attended the February 2007 conference that launched the Oslo Process, but did not endorse the conference’s Oslo Declaration, which pledged to conclude in 2008 a legally binding instrument prohibiting cluster munitions that cause unacceptable harm to civilians.

-Romania attended several diplomatic conferences of the Oslo Process that resulted in the Convention on Cluster Munitions, but did not actively engage in discussions.
-It participated in the formal negotiations in Dublin in May 2008 as an observer and therefore did not join in the consensus adoption of the convention.
+Romania attended several diplomatic conferences of the Oslo Process that created the Convention on Cluster Munitions, but did not actively engage in discussions.
+It participated in the formal negotiations in Dublin in May 2008 as an observer, and therefore did not join in the consensus adoption of the convention.

-Romania participated as an observer in the convention’s Second Meeting of States Parties in Beirut, Lebanon in September 2011, which marked its first and to date only attendance at a meeting of the convention.
-It was invited, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.
+Romania participated as an observer at the convention’s Second Meeting of States Parties in Beirut, Lebanon in September 2011, which marked its first and to date only attendance at a meeting of the convention.
+It was invited to, but did not attend, the convention’s Second Review Conference held in November 2020 and September 2021.

-In December 2020, Romania abstained from voting on a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2021, Romania abstained from voting on a United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Romania has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-In 2015–2018, Romania endorsed a joint UNGA statement on cluster munitions made by Poland on behalf of itself and other European Union (EU) member states that are not party to the convention—Estonia, Finland, and Greece—that reiterated the need to meet their own “legitimate security concerns and military and defence needs.”
+In 2015–2018, Romania endorsed a joint UNGA statement on cluster munitions, which was made by Poland on behalf of itself and other European Union (EU) member states that are not party to the convention—Estonia, Finland, and Greece.
+The statement reiterated the need for these states to meet their own “legitimate security concerns and military and defence needs.”

 Romania is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).